 The tax policies provided in the regulation are broadly in line with the omnibus bill proposed earlier and the salient features are set out below.

-Corporate income tax of their shares publicly listed will be reduced to 19% for the fiscal years 2020 and 2021 and further reduced to 17% effective fiscal year 2022, subject to meeting certain requirements.
+Corporate income tax

 - The corporate income tax rate will be reduced to 22% for the fiscal years 2020 and 2021 and further reduced to 20% effective from fiscal year 2022. - The corporate income tax rate for companies which have at least 40%